 Close by: So many great places along Pewaukee Lake!
 Take CTH G into Pewaukee or CTH SS to find quite a few dining and shopping options along Pewaukee Lake.

 Minooka Park is the largest park in Waukesha County with 579 acres, offering six miles of hiking trails, open fields, meadows and four miles of single-track mountain bike trails that are designed for different skill levels, from beginner to advanced.
 For fantastic fall colors, hike up the sledding hill, located near Picnic Area #5 to be rewarded with a vivid display.

 The park also offers a popular dog exercise area with separate fenced areas for large and small breed dogs.

-Close by: Minooka Park is located off of Sunset Drive, which offers many restaurant options such as Pat’s Ribs Place, Matteo’s and Michael’s Italian Restaurant.
+Close by: Minooka Park is located off of Sunset Drive, which offers many restaurant options such as Pat’s Ribs Place, Tally’s Tap and Michael’s Italian Restaurant.
 Have some shopping to do?
-Stop in at Meijer, Kohl’s Off-Aisle and Rogan’s Shoes.
-Drive 10 minutes and you’ll have many more options at The Shoppes at Fox River.
+Drive 10 minutes and you’ll have plenty of options at The Shoppes at Fox River.

 Muskego Park offers almost seven miles of hiking and biking trails in this 193-acre park.
 The State of Wisconsin Scientific Area Preservation Council named the 60 acres of hardwoods that inhabit the park a State Scientific Area.
 This area is to preserve valuable plant communities, teach conservation practices and study the area’s natural history.